Seasonal workers flock to Germany for asparagus harvest under COVID restrictions | DW | 18.03.2021

 This year, the workers will again be divided into fixed groups that work and live together.
 There is a plan that regulates when each group goes to the fields when they come back, and there are barrier fences to guide the way.

-"If as few people as possible meet in the corridors that helps a little," Arne Hensgens, who is 25, says.
+"If as few people as possible meet in the corridors that helps a little," says 25-year-old Arne Hensgens.
 When entering Germany, the workers will have to show a negative coronavirus test, and a few days later they will be tested again on the farm.

 Harvest workers are housed in the long residential buildings, are equipped with four-bed rooms, large communal kitchens, lounges and washrooms.

-The brothers firmly believe that they will have to have their workers tested regularly this year — possibly at their own expense.
+The brothers are assuming they will have to have their workers tested regularly this year — possibly at their own expense.
 When infections became known on some strawberry farms in Bavaria last year, they had all their workers tested, at a cost of €7,000.

 "In the process, one of our workers tested positive," Chris Hensgens remembers.
 Fortunately, she lived alone in a cabin and was able to stay there in quarantine for 14 days.